ibm-cloud-docs/ContinuousDelivery/private_workers.md

 Complete the following steps to configure the {{site.data.keyword.deliverypipeline}} Private Worker tool integration for your toolchain:

 1. To add the tool integration to your toolchain, on the DevOps dashboard, on the Toolchains page, click the toolchain to open its Overview page.
-Alternatively, on your app's Overview page, on the Continuous delivery card, click **View Toolchain**.
+Alternatively, on your app's Overview page, on the Continuous delivery card, click **View toolchain**.

  a.
-Click **Add a Tool**.
+Click **Add tool**.

  b.
 In the Tool Integrations section, click **{{site.data.keyword.deliverypipeline}} Private Worker**.